GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/prompt_amender/README.md

-Envoy only honors `mode_override` when `allow_mode_override` is enabled on the extension, so this callout doesn't assume the request-side `BUFFERED` override is actually applied: `on_request_body` accumulates body chunks in per-stream state until `end_of_stream`, enforcing `MAX_REQUEST_BODY_BYTES` on the running total, and only amends once the final chunk has arrived.
-That covers correctness whether the gateway delivers the body as a single `BUFFERED` chunk or streams it in pieces.
+Envoy only honors `mode_override` when `allow_mode_override` is enabled on the extension, so this callout doesn't assume the request-side `BUFFERED` override is actually applied.
+In Envoy's streamed ext_proc mode, each chunk is forwarded to the upstream as soon as the callout responds to it -- a bare pass-through response for an intermediate chunk does not withhold it, it releases that chunk's bytes immediately.
+Simply accumulating chunks and only mutating the last one would therefore corrupt a multi-chunk request: the early, unmodified chunks would already be gone, and the final chunk's mutation would replace only itself with the *entire* amended body, producing `<raw early chunks><entire amended body>` upstream.

+`on_request_body` (via `body_assembly.process_chunk`) instead withholds
+every non-final chunk explicitly (`body_mutation.clear_body = true`, which tells Envoy not to forward that chunk's bytes) and emits the fully assembled, amended body as a single mutation only on the final chunk.
+This is what actually makes the request-side override honored-or-not a pure latency question rather than a correctness one: whether the gateway delivers the body as one `BUFFERED` chunk or streams it in pieces, the upstream ends up receiving exactly one well-formed body either way.
+On amendment failure, the same withholding means a bare pass-through on the final chunk is not safe either -- it would forward only the tail of the request.
+Fail-open therefore emits the full, untouched buffer accumulated so far as the mutation, reconstructing the original request intact; fail-closed rejects the request outright before anything more is sent upstream.

 Operator note: `mode_override = NONE` on a no-match is a latency optimization, not a correctness dependency -- if it isn't honored in your